llvm/llvm-blog-www/content/posts/2023-11-20-tools-for-learning-llvm-tablegen.md

 understand and even then not entirely.

-Don't think that the TableGen journey (for lack of a less grand term) ends with understanding the many many uses of it.
+Don't think that the TableGen journey (for lack of a less grand term) ends with understanding its many uses.
 If you could get there it would be an end of a sort, but you really don't need to and hardly anyone does.
 Instead put your energy into the things that really interest you.

 # Compiler Explorer